paygoc6/action-pull-request-another-repo/README.md

-# Pull request another repository action
+# Action pull request another repository
 This GitHub Action copies a folder from the current repository to a location in another repository and create a pull request

 ## Example Workflow